 This also means that this type of coating is self-extinguishing in nature and it does not drip/melt when exposed to extreme heat directly.

 Retardant on the other hand is a type of coating that has been “chemically treated” and made to be self-extinguishing.

 Fire retardant and fire-resistant paint coatings are both designed to be used on different substrates and will respond differently when exposed to direct fire.

-Fire Resistant coatings are more useful for coating furnaces that reaches very high temperatures very quickly.
+Fire Resistant coatings are more useful for coating furnaces that reach very high temperatures very quickly.

 Since Fire Resistant coatings are thicker than fire retardant coatings these are often sprayed or troweled on.

 Heat-resistant paints and coatings are great for homeowners, businesses as well as industries – where they need to deal with high temperatures.

 Since there are a number of different products available for varied purposes and temperature ranges, it’s important that you choose the right product and apply it correctly.

 This will most probably help to save you good amount of time and money.